joe-broder15/x86-disassembler/README.md

 # jhu-vre-disassembler-project
-project 1 of jhu graduate vre course
+project 1 of jhu graduate vre course.
+I selected the linnear sweep algorithm for my disassembler.

 to run this program simply run `python main.py -i path/to/your/file`